THE FILM

 Linda Niccol’s joyful tribute to a young woman with a disability who won’t take no for an answer was 10 years in development before receiving recognition by the New Zealand Film Commission and subsequently TVNZ and NZ On Air.

 POPPY was filmed in Kapiti both before and after lockdown in 2020.
-It was the first New Zealand film to resume production under Level 2 Covid Health and Safety protocols, making headlines in US movie magazine ‘Variety’.
+It was the first New Zealand film to resume production under Level 2 Covid Health and Safety protocols, making headlines in ‘Variety’.

 THE CAST

 DAVE is Poppy’s “super grouchy” brother.
-Ari Boyland will be familiar to NZ audiences of The Tribe, Power Rangers, Shortland Street.
+Ari Boyland will be familiar to NZ audiences of The Tribe, Power Rangers, and Shortland Street.
 An accomplished and experienced actor, he was a generous collaborator on POPPY.
-Ari is recently returned from Australia where he was cast in SBS series The Unusual Suspects.
+Ari has more recently appeared in the Australian series The Unusual Suspects for SBS, and TVNZ's Mystic, season 2.

 SOPHIA befriends Poppy when she registers for her provisional drivers’ licence – and, played by Kali Kopae, she becomes the focus of Poppy’s match-making attempts.
-Kali is known to New Zealand audiences for Colonial Combat and The Dead Lands and has two projects in post-production Whina and Northspur.
+Kali is known to New Zealand audiences for Colonial Combat and The Dead Lands and has two features releasing in 2022, Whina and Northspur.

 THE FILMMAKERS